North Pacific right whale: Migration

-Constant appearances in both sides of Pacific were recorded until 1998 and all the southernmost records at four locations of almost same latitude were made in both sides around 1996–97; Amami Ōshima, Bonin Islands, Hawaii, Cabo San Lucas.
-Last records off west coast were in 1998 off Cape San Martin and Monterey.
-Afterwards, any records ceased until 2014.
-In Bonin Islands and off Oregon and California, constant occurrences were confirmed in the 1990s.
-What factors caused sudden rise in sighting trends in the 2010s and disappearance in the 2000s in many of former range especially for mid-lower latitudes are unknown.
-The Bonin Islands are the only location where sighting interval of constance was confirmed and succeed underwater filming in modern times.
-Off Japan, sudden rises in number were confirmed in 2003, 2006, 2008, and in 2011 where an exceptionally large number was recorded in 2011; at least 3 or more sightings, 1 entanglement, 1 stranding of 18 m animal.
-Fragments of a lower jaw, measuring 4.6 m in length and likely to be artificially sliced off, was discovered on a beach in Akkeshi in June 2014.
+Constant appearances on both sides of the Pacific were recorded until 1998, and all the southernmost records at four locations of almost the same latitude were made on both sides around 1996–97; Amami Ōshima, Bonin Islands, Hawaii, and Cabo San Lucas.
+Last records off the west coast were in 1998 off Cape San Martin and Monterey.
+Afterward, no records were kept until 2014.
+In the Bonin Islands and off Oregon and California, constant occurrences were confirmed in the 1990s.
+What factors caused the sudden rise in sighting trends in the 2010s and the disappearance in the 2000s in many of the former range, especially in mid- to lower latitudes, are unknown.
+The Bonin Islands are the only location where the sighting interval of constancy was confirmed and where underwater filming was successful in modern times.
+Off Japan, sudden rises in numbers were confirmed in 2003, 2006, 2008, and 2011, with an exceptionally large number recorded in 2011: at least 3 sightings, 1 entanglement, and 1 stranding of an 18 m animal.
+Fragments of a lower jaw, measuring 4.6 m in length and likely to be artificially sliced off, were discovered on a beach in Akkeshi in June 2014.

 Western North Pacific

 Japan

 The occurrence of North Pacific right whales in Japanese waters appears to show several patterns.
 Historic and modern sightings appear to occur more frequently in three areas: (1) the north, particularly north of Hokkaido, (2) along the coasts of central Japan, and (3) among Japan's southern islands, particularly the Bonin Islands.

-The waters around and north of Hokkaido historically where regions where 19th century pelagic whalers hunted for right whales during summer and fall.
-This region and north through the Kuril Islands, the southern Sea of Okhotsk and Kamchatka were feeding grounds for the right whales.
+The waters around and north of Hokkaido were historically regions where 19th-century pelagic whalers hunted for right whales during summer and fall.
+This region, and north through the Kuril Islands, the southern Sea of Okhotsk, and Kamchatka, were feeding grounds for right whales.
 Some of the recent sightings of right whales off Japan are consistent with this pattern.

 Right whales were formerly abundant off the coast of northeastern Japan where there have been a few sightings in recent years including observations from ICR research surveys (single animals confirmed off Kushiro, Hokkaido, in September 2002 and off the Pacific coast of Honshu in April 2003).
 Local fishermen have regularly seen a few animals per year in the area (personal contact).
 There is one unconfirmed sighting off the Shiretoko Peninsula in 2008.